act-rules/act-rules.github.io/_rules/element-marked-decorative-has-empty-name-46ca7f.md

 name: Element marked as decorative has empty accessible name
 rule_type: atomic
 description: |
-  This rule checks that elements marked as decorative have an empty accessible name
+  This rule checks that elements marked as decorative have an empty accessible name.
 accessibility_requirements: # Remove whatever is not applicable wcag20:1.1.1: # Non-text Content (A)
     forConformance: true